abhishekmulik/Web-Scrapping-Box-Office/README.md

 # Web-Scrapping-Box-Office
-Web scrapping box office and storing data into csv files.
+Web scrapping box office using python and storing data into csv files.